romulomachado/ember-cli-string-helpers/README.md

 **[⬆️ back to top](#available-helpers)**

 #### `w`
-Splits a string on whitespace and/or turns multiple words into an array
+Splits a string on whitespace and/or turns multiple words into an array.

 ```hbs
 {{#each (w "First" "Second" "Last") as |rank|}}